parantapa/slurm-workflows/docs/reference/swtop.md

     leaves nothing here.
 - **Task counts** are a single RPC, so they always cover every task.
     A server belongs to one executor,
-    so every task on it is a task of the run you are watching.
+    so every task on it is a task of the run being watched.
 - **Worker jobs** are the pilot jobs the executor submitted, published as it submitted them.
     A job appears here the moment `scale_workers` returns,